billstclair/duello/README.md

 [Duello: A Gentlemen's Dice Game](https://gibboygames.com/duello/) was invented by Chris St. Clair.
+Rules are in [rules.md](rules.md).

 For development: